 Benchmarking Protocol: As of February 1, 2016, buildings receiving HPD financing are required to benchmark and track utility usage for heating, electric, and water.

 Green Housing Preservation Program (GHPP): GHPP provides forgivable and no-interest loans for energy efficiency improvements, as well as low-interest loans for moderate rehabilitation.
 GHPP projects must reduce energy use by at least 20% but often exceed that goal.

 Integrated Physical Needs Assessment (IPNA): IPNA integrates an evaluation of energy, water, and health needs into a full roof-to-cellar assessment of a property's physical conditions to ensure that the holistic needs of the property are addressed.

-Passive House: A high performance building standard that reduces energy use and operation costs while improving comfort and durability.
-Numerous HPD projects are pursuing Passive house certification or Passive House levels of performance.
+Passive House: A high performance building standard that reduces energy use and operational costs while improving comfort and durability.
+Numerous HPD projects are pursuing Passive House certification or Passive House levels of performance.

-Green Communities Trainings: Training on Better Buildings and Healthy Homes.
+Green Communities Trainings: Training on High Performance/Low Risk Building and Healthy Homes.